Alaska Department of Fish and Game

 The primary requirement for participation in subsistence fishing or hunting is Alaska residency, which is defined as having lived in Alaska for 12 consecutive months.

 In many areas of the state, regulations for Alaska resident general hunts and regulations for subsistence hunts are the same.
 If there are not enough animals to provide for general hunts, the Alaska Board of Game adopts regulations to provide for subsistence opportunities while still sustaining the population.
-For more information, see “Hunting,” above.
+For more information, see our Subsistence Hunting and Trapping Regulations information.

 - Length of use